-The frame bag is the one piece of specialty bikepacking gear that you’ll have to buy though it is not necessary.
-Between the handlebars and the rear rack, you should be able to haul around 50 liters of gear.
-If that’s not enough, consider a frame bag.
+If you want to create a complete bikepacking setup, the frame bag is the one piece of specialty bikepacking gear that you’ll have to buy.
+Between the handlebars and the rear rack, you should be able to haul around 30 liters of gear.
+If that’s not enough, consider adding a frame bag.
 Most frame bags accommodate between 8 and 15 liters of gear depending on the size of your bike’s frame.

 I bought the Moosetreks Full Frame Bag on Amazon.
-For a low-cost bag, it’s held up pretty well so far.
+For a low-cost bag, it’s held up incredibly well so far.
+The quality is excellent.
+The fit is great too.
+This bag fits like it was custom-made for my bike.
 I have no complaints.
 Check out my full review here.
-A custom made frame bag from a bikepacking company is expensive.
-This bag costs significantly less.
+A mountain bike version with a slightly different design is also available.

-Some things you can carry in your frame bag include:
+Some items that you may want to carry in your frame bag include:

 - Tools that you need to access often like your multi-tool and patch kit, for example.

 I recommend you splurge on a frame bag if you have space in your budget.
 It’s a great place to store heavy gear, fragile gear, and things that you need to access often.
 Plus, they look pretty cool.
 The only drawback is the fact that the bag occupies the space where water bottle cages traditionally go.
 This isn’t that big of an issue because you can easily store water bottles or a water bladder in the frame bag.
 Below, I’ll also outline a few more ways to carry extra water.

 Budget Bikepacking Seat Bag

 A budget seat bag offers an excellent alternative to a dry bag strapped under your seat.
 A purpose-built seat bag will offer better stability.
 It won’t wag back and forth quite as bad as you pedal.
 It will be easier to access.
 You don’t have to remove it to get to your gear.
 It will also offer much more storage space.
 A large seat bag can hold around 14 liters of gear.